 This care is often needed after surgery, during a health crisis, or for rehabilitation therapy.
-Typically, a doctor will refer you to a home health care agency or hospital visiting nurses department.
-Generally, these services will be covered under Medicare, Medicaid, and managed care plans.
-With this coverage, there may be a co-payment, prior authorization requirements, and limits on the number of visits or type of services approved.
-To qualify for skilled care at home, you must be homebound and have orders from a doctor for specific skilled care to be delivered.
-Usually, these services are provided 2 to 3 times a week for 60 days or less.
-The following are services that can be provided if you qualify for skilled care: nursing care, certified home health aide, speech, physical or occupational therapies, and social work services.
-While expensive, some families choose to pay out of pocket for skilled services to continue care when their insurance will not cover it any longer.
+Typically a doctor will refer you to a home health care agency or hospital visiting nurses department.
+Generally these services will be covered under Medicare, Medicaid and managed care plans.
+With this coverage there may be a co-payment, prior authorization requirements, and limits on the number of visits or type of services approved.
+In order to qualify for skilled care at home you must be homebound and have orders from a doctor for specific skilled care to be delivered.
+Usually these services are provided 2 to 3 times a week for 60 days or less.
+The following are services that can be provided if you qualify for skilled care: nursing care, certified home health aide, speech, physical or occupational therapies and social work services.